 Travel in the past was about adventure, discovery and domination.
 However, when you think about it, the term explorer has gone out of style.
 Today, we contemplate whether we are tourists or travellers.
-What type of we are and how that defines us.
+What type of we are and how does that define us.
 That was not the case in the past.
 People didn’t have the same perception of travel as we do today.
 Do you ever stop and wonder what travel was like before it was fashionable?

 In a way, we were born to travel.
 As nomadic tribes, people moved in search of food.
 Hunters and gathers were the original discoverers.
-Following seasonally available plants and game forced them to move from place to place.
+Following seasonally available plants and the game forced them to move from place to place.

+The tales of soldiers marching to war are legendary.
+From the battles of neighbouring tribes to the Viking raids, the life of a soldier was also one of a traveller.
 Mind you, it was anything but enjoyable.
 You were either sailing on a ship, riding on your horse or walking for miles in all kinds of weather.
 Life was short and violent.

+While pillaging and killing your enemies is far from learning about new cultures, it still required travel.
 All of the Crusades, while fuelled by greed and religious zeal, provided exposure to new lands.
-Even prisoners of war and those who became slaves, brought with them knowledge and traditions that weaved into lives of their conquerors.
+Even prisoners of war and those who became slaves brought with them knowledge and traditions that weaved into their conquerors’ lives.

 Travel in the past, especially for those forces against their will, wasn’t pretty or glamorous.
-Yet, it offered exposure to different things and exchange of ideas.
+Yet, it offered exposure to different things and the exchange of ideas.
 We still do that today with less violence and death.

 The age of discoverers – stepping up travel in the past

 This is probably one of the most interesting shifts in travel.
 Driven largely by the need for new and expanded trade routes, the discoverers turned travellers.
 This was the time of Marco Polo, Christopher Columbus, Vasco da Gamma and many others.
 They travelled the world, discovering new lands and cultures.